peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Parameters:**

-* <code>diag</code> - A number to use as diagnostic information associated with this object.
+* <code>diag</code> - An integer, 0 or greater, to use as diagnostic information
+ associated with this object.
 If none is needed, should be zero.
+To get the diagnostic information from another arbitrary-precision binary floating-point number, use that object's <code>
+ UnsignedMantissa</code> property.

 **Returns:**